deepsense-ai/db-ally/docs/quickstart/multiple-views.md

 Anna Kowalska - AWS;Azure;Google Cloud
 ```

 That wraps it up!
-You can find the full example code here: [quickstart3_code.py](quickstart3_code.py).
+You can find the full example code on [GitHub](https://github.com/deepsense-ai/db-ally/blob/main/examples/multiple-views.py){:target="_blank"}.

 ## Next Steps
 Visit the [Tutorial](../tutorials.md) for a more comprehensive guide on how to use db-ally.